microsoft/bond/README.md

 - Python 2.7 ([https://www.python.org/downloads/](https://www.python.org/downloads/))

-You may need to set the environment variables `BOOST_ROOT` and `BOOST_LIBRARYDIR` to specify where Boost and its pre-built libraries for your environment can be found, e.g.:
+You may need to set the environment variables `BOOST_ROOT` and `BOOST_LIBRARYDIR` to specify where Boost and its pre-built libraries for your environment (MSVC 12 or MSVC 14) can be found, e.g.:

     set BOOST_ROOT=D:\boost_1_57_0
-    set BOOST_LIBRARYDIR=D:\boost_1_57_0\lib64-msvc-12.0
+    set BOOST_LIBRARYDIR=D:\boost_1_57_0\lib64-msvc-14.0

 The core Bond library and most examples only require Boost headers.
 The pre-built libraries are only needed for unit tests and Python support.
 If Boost